sainteos/nymph-registrar/README.md

 -O/path/to/output/dir: The path in which the parse output should be placed.

--V: This tells the tool to output a lot more information.
+-V: This tells the tool to output verbose output as it processes.

+-VV: This tells the tool to output verbose output as it parses and processes.

 -X: This tells the tool to expand the generated registrations into multiple files per namespace.